tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 nvidia-settings does offer an option to change which screen is being synced (the "Sync to this display device" option), this does not always work.
-A solution is to add the following environment variables at
+A solution is to add the following environment variables at startup, for example append in /etc/profile:
-startup:

-    nano /etc/profile

-Add to the end of the file:

     export __GL_SYNC_TO_VBLANK=1
     export __GL_SYNC_DISPLAY_DEVICE=DFP-0
     export __VDPAU_NVIDIA_SYNC_DISPLAY_DEVICE=DFP-0

 You can change DFP-0 with your preferred screen (DFP-0 is the DVI port and CRT-0 is the VGA port).
+You can find the identifier for your display from nvidia-settings in the "X Server XVideoSettings" section.

-> Old Xorg Settings
+> Old Xorg settings

 If upgrading from an old installation, please remove old /usr/X11R6/ paths as it can cause trouble during installation.

-> Corrupted screen: "Six screens" issue
+> Corrupted screen: "Six screens" Problem

 For some users using Geforce GT 100M's, the screen turns out corrupted after X starts; divided into 6 sections with a resolution limited to